dbaroncelli/D-KMP-sample/README.md

 # D-KMP architecture - official sample

-**May 13, 2021: UPDATE!
-There is an ongoing rewriting of the architecture, which should be completed by the end of May.
-So, the advise is not to go any deep into the current sample, as soon there will be major improvements, such as shared-code navigation.**

-==

 This is the official sample of the **D-KMP architecture**, presenting a simple master/detail app, for both **Android** and **iOS**.

 For more info on the D-KMP Architecture, please read the relevant [Medium article](https://danielebaroncelli.medium.com/the-future-of-apps-declarative-uis-with-kotlin-multiplatform-d-kmp-part-1-3-c0e1530a5343).